rahulkumarsah/gla-bcsc0001-2018/README.md

-## Latest Announcement : The deadline for the submission of assignment 2 is now over.

-### Assignment submissions list is uploaded now, check it out [here](https://github.com/dbc2201/gla-bcsc0001-2018/blob/master/assignments/assignment2/submissions/README.md)
+## Latest Announcement : Submission for Assignment 2 is open once again!
+Check if your name is mentioned in the 'Assignments Not Accepted' list [here](https://github.com/dbc2201/gla-bcsc0001-2018/blob/master/assignments/assignment2/submissions/README.md) .
+Please read all the instructions carefully this time.

-### The codes for arrays have been uploaded again [here](https://github.com/dbc2201/gla-bcsc0001-2018/blob/master/codes/arrays/README.md).
+## The codes for arrays have been uploaded again [here](https://github.com/dbc2201/gla-bcsc0001-2018/blob/master/codes/arrays/README.md).
 New codes for loops and functions will be uploaded soon.
 Thank you for your patience.

 ____